Intel

 Clara’s Verdict

-Best for: budget gamers, 1080p and 1440p players, PC builders on a tight budget, anyone upgrading from integrated graphics
+Best for: budget gamers, 1440p players, PC builders on a tight budget, first-time GPU buyers

-Skip if: 4K gamers, ray tracing enthusiasts, competitive esports players needing max settings
+Skip if: 4K gamers, competitive esports players, people with 300W PSUs

 Ethan’s Verdict